qtalr/lab-01/README.md

 ### Getting started

-1. Create an R Markdown document using the RStudio toolbar
+1. Create a Quarto document using the RStudio toolbar
   - Provide the title: "Literate Programming I"
   - Provide the author: \<Your Name\>
-2. Render the R Markdown document (without changes)
+2. Render the Quarto document (without changes)
   - Click the 'Knit' button on the RStudio toolbar

-3. Delete everything below the front matter
+  - Save the Quarto file with the name `lab_1.qmd`.

 ### Exploring R Markdown

 1. In your own words describe:

 - What is Literate Programming?
-- What is R Markdown?
+- What is Quarto?

 In your descriptions use various [options provided by the basic Markdown syntax](https://rmarkdown.rstudio.com/authoring_basics.html) to format your response (i.e. headers, bold, italics, lists, links, *etc*.

 *Remember: you can preview your work at any time by clicking the 'Knit' button in the RStudio toolbar*

-2. Render the `.Rmd` as a PDF or a Word document
+2. Render the `.qmd` as a PDF or a Word document
   - Use the dropdown arrow to the right of the 'Knit' button and select either 'Knit to PDF' or 'Knit to Word'

 3. (optional) Explore adding a code chunk and some R code to your R Markdown document